caderek/arrows/packages/composition/README.md

 ### rail.async

-Works like [rail](#rail), but additionally, if argument is a promise - resolves that promise before passing to the next function.
+Works similar to [rail](#rail), but additionally, if argument is a promise - resolves that promise before passing to the next function.

 #### Parameters